Simultaneous free-surface profilometry and subsurface velocimetry with fringe projection and PIV: Experimental Setup

 The PIV and FPP cameras were calibrated using a two-level, double-sided calibration plate (LaVision Type 20) mounted on a translation stage.
 The bottom surface of the plate was first aligned with the laser sheet ($60$\,mm above the channel bed), after which the plate was raised to align the top surface with the quiescent water level ($80$\,mm above the channel bed).
 A third-order polynomial model was used for the PIV camera, while a pinhole model was applied to the FPP camera.
 The point-LIF camera was calibrated separately using a smaller two-level plate (LaVision 106-10) and a third-order polynomial model.

-The phase-elevation mapping for the profilometry system was established by projecting the fringe pattern onto a flat white plate mounted on a translation stage.
-Images were recorded at ten vertical positions spanning the quiescent water level ($80$\,mm), with a step size of $5$\,mm.
-These images were dewarped and demodulated to produce phase maps for each height.
+The phase--elevation mapping for the profilometry system was established by projecting the fringe pattern onto a flat white plate mounted on a translation stage.
+Images were recorded at ten vertical positions spanning the quiescent water level of $80$\,mm, with a step size of $5$\,mm.
+These images were first dewarped, then demodulated to produce phase maps for each height.
 A second-degree polynomial was then fitted to the phase evolution at each pixel, allowing for the recovery of surface elevation from phase data.

 We note that, instead of a machined plate, a container with a thin layer of high-concentration dye solution can be used for this calibration.
 This approach offers two advantages: the liquid surface is self-levelling, and the calibration area can be made as large as required without the manufacturing constraints of a solid plate.
-A third alternative, simpler than the former two and particularly useful when a translation stage is impractical, utilises the point-LIF system (Sec.~\ref{sec:pointLIF}).
+A third alternative, simpler than the former two and particularly useful when a translation stage is impractical, utilises the point-LIF system.
 The water level is raised to the maximum measurement height and the channel is slowly drained while the FPP and point-LIF cameras record at fixed intervals.
+This yields images spanning the full measurement range and requires no manual intervention beyond opening the drain valve.